-In 2022, Banco Montepio implemented a set of measures aimed at improving capital ratios, namely through the reduction of RWA, focusing on the deleveraging of the balance sheet through divestment in non-performing or non-strategic assets, focusing on the growth of the core business of lending in segments with lower risk, and with the objective of maximising the return on equity.
+In 2023, Banco Montepio implemented a set of measures aimed at improving capital ratios, namely through the reduction of RWA, focusing on the deleveraging of the balance sheet through divestment in non-performing or non-strategic assets, focusing on the growth of the core business of lending in segments with lower risk, and with the objective of maximising the return on equity.

-RWA maintained its downward trajectory, recording a decrease of €524 million compared to the end of 2021, despite the business growth, mainly due to the reduction of non-core assets as well as the completion of a new securitisation transaction, under the synthetic format, which focused on a mortgage loan portfolio, completed on 21 December 2022.
-The reduction of the stock of Non-Performing Loans, of real estate and of investment units, contributed notably to the reduction of RWA, together with a recomposition of the balance sheet, which benefited from an efficient management of risk allocation in the credit portfolios, with a different credit risk profile and lower consumption of underlying capital.
+RWA maintained its downward trajectory, recording a decrease of $\in$ 635 million as at 31 December 2023 compared to the end of 2022, mainly due to the reduction of non-core assets as well as the completion of a new securitisation transaction in a synthetic format, which focused on a mortgage loan portfolio, completed in 2023.
+The reduction of the stock of Non-Performing Loans, of real estate and of investment units, contributed notably to the reduction of RWA, together with a rebalancing of the balance sheet, which benefited from an efficient management of risk allocation in the credit portfolios, with a different credit risk profile and lower consumption of underlying capital.

-Total own funds increased to €1,343 million on 31 December 2022, compared to €1,328 million on 31 December 2021, reflecting the favourable evolution of net income for the year, with an impact on the reduction of deferred tax assets, as well as the exchange rate reserve due to the appreciation of the Kwanza against the Euro and the Dollar, which more than offset the unfavourable impacts of the phasing-in of IFRS 9.

-As at 31 December 2022, the CET1 and Total Capital ratios of Banco Montepio, pursuant to the phasing-in rules, amounted to 13.7 per cent. and 16.2 per cent., respectively, compared to 12.7 per cent. and 15.1 per cent. as at 31 December 2021.
+Total own funds increased to $\notin 1,436$ million on 31 December 2023, compared to $\notin 1,343$ million on 31 December 2022 (an increase of $\notin 93$ million).
+The increase in total own funds was impacted by the sharp devaluation of the Angolan Kwanza in the period, which led to a significant worsening of negative foreign exchange reserves, the effects which were offset by the favourable performance of the activity in Portugal.
+It should be noted that the initial unfavourable impact resulting from the adjustment of the value of the stake in Finibanco Angola was already incorporated in the 2022 accounts, so that in 2023, in addition to the exchange rate evolution, there was a marginal positive impact on the reduction of RWA related to the deconsolidation of this subsidiary.
+As at 31 December 2023, the CET1 and Total Capital ratios of Banco Montepio, pursuant to the phasing-in rules, amounted to 16.1 per cent. and 18.8 per cent., respectively, compared to 13.7 per cent. and 16.2 per cent., respectively, as at 31 December 2022.

-On a fully implemented basis, as at 31 December 2022, the CET1 ratio was 13.2 per cent. and the Total Capital ratio was 15.7 per cent.
+On a fully implemented basis, as at 31 December 2023, the CET1 ratio was 16.0 per cent. and the Total Capital ratio was 18.6 per cent.
 The difference between the fully implemented capital ratios and the phasing-in capital ratios was mainly due to IFRS 9 phasing-in.
 As at 31 December 2019, the Issuer had completed the implementation of the deferred tax regime, and is only subject to completing the transition to IFRS 9.
 Furthermore, Banco Montepio has endorsed the prudential filter relating to the fair-value reserves of public debt, the impact of which is negligible.

-The leverage ratio, pursuant to the phasing-in rules, amounted to 5.9 per cent. as at 31 December 2022, compared to 5.6 per cent. as at 31 December 2021, which is above the minimum benchmark defined by the Basel Committee on Banking Supervision (3 per cent.).
+The leverage ratio, pursuant to the phasing-in rules, amounted to 6.7 per cent. as at 31 December 2023, compared to 5.9 per cent. as at 31 December 2022, which is above the minimum benchmark defined by the Basel Committee on Banking Supervision (3 per cent.).